geoffwhitehead/challenge--prints/README.md

 ### **Running the app**

 1. Env variables: Once cloned, open `server/src/pre-start-env/.env.development.local` and add the `API_KEY` variable.
+This is used for the harvard art museum api (https://api.harvardartmuseums.org).
 2. Run `yarn dev` in the root directory.
 This will run `docker-compose up` .
 The app will be available on `localhost:3000`

 By default, the services run on these addresses: